tbidne/nix-config/INSTALL.md

 After the edits are made, run `sudo nixos-install`.

-## User password
+## User Password

-Reboot and login as root.
+Reboot and log in as root.
 Run `passwd <user>` to set the user password.
 Log out as root and log back in with the new user/pass.

 ## Flakes